Integralist/integralist.co.uk/content/posts/python-asyncio.md

 The `run_until_complete` function expects a [Future](#futures) (see below section for what a Future is) and uses another helper function `futures.isfuture` to check the type provided.
 If not a Future, then the low-level API `ensure_future` is used to convert the coroutine into a Future (see [source code](https://github.com/python/cpython/blob/master/Lib/asyncio/tasks.py#L653)).

+> Note: [here](https://gist.github.com/1efc8dcfc0b1e9e8e8b89a4b2019f3af) is a comparison of the various methods for validating if a function is a coroutine.
+The results aren't necessarily what you might expect.

 In older versions of Python, if you were going to manually create your own Future and schedule it onto the event loop, then you would have used `asyncio.ensure_future` (now considered to be a low-level API), but with Python 3.7+ this has been superseded by `asyncio.create_task`.

 Additionally with Python 3.7, the idea of interacting with the event loop directly (e.g. getting the event loop, creating a task with `create_task` and then passing it to the event loop) has been replaced with `asyncio.run`, which abstracts it all away for you (see '[Running an asyncio program](#running-an-asyncio-program)' to understand what that means).